 The Act makes no mention of the Good Samaritan needing any specific medical or emergency qualification.
-In-fact you are not considered, or specifically, protected by the Act if you are a health care or emergency worker or police officer.
+In fact, you’re not considered, or specifically, protected by the Act if you’re a health care or emergency worker or police officer.

 How are Good Samaritans protected by the law?

 The Civil Liability Act (NSW) is primarily in place to encourage ordinary people in everyday situations to provide some form of assistance to someone in need when they can.
 Because, more often than not, some form of help is better than standing back and providing no assistance at all.

 Under the Good Samaritan laws, a person who is acting in good faith in providing assistance to someone in need is protected from any personal liability in an emergency situation.

 When are you not protected from personal liability?